Public Transportation tips in Puerto Vallarta

 Have your translator handy

-Be respectful of your Uber driver, & give them a good rate if they deserve it
+Be respectful of your driver, & give them a good rate if they deserve it

 Be timely as you are rated as well